Dynamics on fractals and fractal distributions

 \end{defn} Thus $P$ is quasi-Palm when the following condition holds: $P(\mathcal{A})=0$ if and only if the random measure $T_{x}^{*}\mu$, obtained by selecting $\mu\sim P$ followed by $x\sim\mu$, is almost surely not in $\mathcal{A}$.
-This definition generalizes Palm distributions, which are defined similarly, except that one does not normalize the translated measures and one requires equality (rather than equivalence) of the distributions when $U$ is a symmetric convex neighborhood of the origin. \begin{defn} A fractal distribution \footnote{The terminology derives from Furstenberg's notion of an ergodic fractal measure \cite{Furstenberg08}, which essentially means is a generic measure for a CP-distribution (defined below).
-Later we shall see that a typical measure for an FD is, up to a translation, an ergodic fractal measure in this sense. } (FD) is a probability distribution on $\mathcal{M}^{*}$ which is $S^{*}$-invariant and quasi-Palm.
-An \emph{ergodic fractal distribution} (EFD) is an FD which is ergodic with respect to $S^{*}$. \end{defn} When $P$ is an FD we shall often refer to its restricted version $P^{\sqr}$ as an FD as well, even though technically it is not; this is justified by the 1-1 correspondence between restricted and extended versions.
+As the name indicates, this definition generalizes Palm distributions, which are distributions $P$ such that $\int\mu(B_{1})\, dP(\mu)<\infty$ and $P=\int\left\langle \mu_{U}\right\rangle \, dP(\mu)$ for all symmetric neighborhoods $U$ of the origin (we have replaced equivalence with equality, and have not normalized the diffusion).
+See \cite[Chapter 11]{Kallenberg83}. \begin{defn} A \emph{fractal distribution} \footnote{The terminology derives from Furstenberg's notion of an ergodic fractal measure \cite{Furstenberg08}, which essentially is a generic measure for a CP-distribution (defined below).
+Later we shall see that a typical measure for a FD is, up to a translation, an ergodic fractal measure in this sense. } (FD) is a probability distribution on $\mathcal{M}^{*}$ which is $S^{*}$-invariant and quasi-Palm.
+An \emph{ergodic fractal distribution} (EFD) is a FD which is ergodic with respect to the $S^{*}$-action. \end{defn} When $P$ is a FD we shall often refer to its restricted version $P^{\sqr}$ as a FD as well, even though strictly speaking it is not.
+This is justified by the 1-1 correspondence between restricted and extended versions of $S^{*}$-invariant distributions.
 See section \ref{sub:remarks-on-normalization} for some remarks on the definition.

 This notion is closely related to the $\alpha$-scale-invariant distributions of Z\"{a}hle \cite{Zahle88}.
-These are Palm distributions which are invariant under a family of scaling operations depending on the parameter $\alpha$.
+These are Palm distributions which are invariant under a family of scaling operations depending on a parameter $\alpha$.
 FDs are strictly more general objects and apply in many cases where Z\"{a}hle distributions are inappropriate.
-The relationship between them can be described preciesly: up to normalization ergodic Z\"{a}hle distributions are those EFDs which are supported on measures which have second order densities a.e..
+The relationship between them can be described precisely: up to normalization, ergodic Z\"{a}hle distributions are those EFDs which are supported on measures which have positive and finite second order densities a.e..
 See Section \ref{sub:Palm-and-Zahle-distributions}.